Bucks County Lawyer for Defending Speeding Tickets

 Why Do I Need an Attorney?

-At the Law Offices of Greg Prosmushkin, our experienced Bucks County attorneys have handled countless speeding tickets from Holland to Durham and everywhere in between in both the Magisterial District Court and Common Pleas level.
-While this experience may be freighting and new to you, you can rest assured in knowing that we have successfully handled and routinely seen situations just like yours.
+At The Law Offices of Greg Prosmushkin, P.C. our experienced Bucks County attorneys have handled countless speeding tickets from Holland to Durham and everywhere in between in both the Magisterial District Court and Common Pleas level.
+While this experience may be frightening and new to you, you can rest assured in knowing that we have successfully handled and routinely seen situations just like yours.